liuyime2/MobiCom24-Hydra/README.md

 ### Hydra: Accurate Multi-Modal Leaf Wetness Sensing with mm-Wave and Camera

 This repository contains the dataset and model architecture of the MobiCom'24 paper "Hydra: Accurate Multi-Modal Leaf Wetness Sensing with mm-Wave and Camera".
+The dataset and architecture are still under development.

 ## Overview
 ![overview image](figure/overview.png "Title")